fusion809/fusion809.github.io-old2/_posts/TE/atom.md

 ### Obtaining It
 #### Manjaro
 Manjaro users must install Atom via the Arch User Repository (AUR), or via using my own [PKGBUILD](https://github.com/fusion809/PKGBUILDs/blob/master/atom-editor/PKGBUILD).
 At the time of writing the AUR contains five Atom packages, you can check to see if this statement has become outdated by going to [here](https://aur.archlinux.org/packages/?O=0&SeB=nd&K=atom-editor&outdated=&SB=n&SO=a&PP=50&do_Search=Go).
 These Atom packages are (**bold** is used to highlight keywords or points):
-* {% include aurb.md package="atom-editor" %}, which builds a package for the **latest stable release** of Atom from **source code**.
+* {% include aurb.md package="atom-editor" %} which builds a package for the **latest stable release** of Atom from **source code**.
 As it builds Atom from source code any momentary glitches in Internet connectivity can cause the build to fail, which would require one to start building the package again from scratch.
 My PKGBUILD is a more resilient version of this one, it will not fail due to momentary Internet connectivity issues.
-* {% include aurb.md package="atom-editor-bin" %}, which builds a package for the **latest stable release** of Atom from a **precompiled Debian binary**.
+* {% include aurb.md package="atom-editor-bin" %} which builds a package for the **latest stable release** of Atom from a **precompiled Debian binary**.
 This PKGBUILD tends to lag behind its source code counterpart.
-* {% include aurb.md package="atom-editor-beta" %}, which builds a package for the latest beta release of Atom from source code.
+* {% include aurb.md package="atom-editor-beta" %} which builds a package for the latest beta release of Atom from source code.
-* {% include aurb.md package="atom-editor-beta-bin" %}, which builds a package for the latest beta release of Atom from its Debian binary package.
+* {% include aurb.md package="atom-editor-beta-bin" %} which builds a package for the latest beta release of Atom from its Debian binary package.
-* {% include aurb.md package="atom-editor-git" %}, which builds a package for the latest git snapshot of Atom.
+* {% include aurb.md package="atom-editor-git" %} which builds a package for the latest git snapshot of Atom.

 #### Sabayon
-Atom is in the Entropy repositories now, presently as of {{ page.date | %d %B Y }} the version therein is the second latest (1.3.2), so to install it from the command-line one would merely run:
+Atom is in the Entropy repositories now, presently as of {{ page.date | date:"%d %B %Y" }} the version therein is the second latest (1.3.2), so to install it from the command-line one would merely run:
 {% include coder.html line1="equo i -av app-editors/atom" %}
 If, the version of Atom in the Entropy repositories are significantly out-of-date I usually use the ebuild in my overlay, {% include sabayon-tools.md %} to install it.
 The advantage of my ebuild over other ebuilds (including the one in the `sabayon` overlay, which I too help mantain) is that if you experience any momentary disruption of your Internet connection the other ebuilds may fail and you will have to start the build from the beginning again, while my ebuild will keep soldering on.
 This is unless the glitches in your Internet connection are so great in number and/or length that it overwhelms my ebuild.

+### Advantages (Pros)
+* Easily and extensively customizable.
+* Intuitive and easy to learn.
+* Support for a wide range of different computer languages.
+* Displays directory structure in (left) side panel.

 ### Disadvantages (Cons)
 * Slow to start, although with the release of version 1.3.0 the start time has been supposedly cut by 20-30%.[^1] Atom can be installed via three major methods on Sabayon: adding an overlay with Layman that contains an Atom ebuild and then installing this package with Portage or manually building the program from source code or via installing it using Entropy.
 I usually prefer to install using Entropy, via issuing the command:
 * Must be installed via one of two fairly error-prone methods, or a third experimental method.

-### Advantages (Pros)
-* Easily and extensively customizable
-* Intuitive and easy to learn
-* Support for a wide range of different computer languages
-* Displays directory structure in (left) side panel

 ### Ratings
 {% include_relative TE/atom-ratings.html %}